View free policies procedures examples from all manuals. No obligation, no credit card!

 Business experts who understand the keys to long term success usually take the opposite approach.
 They ask, “How can you afford NOT to invest in your employees?”
 A litany of research backs up this position.
 Studies show that there is a clear relationship between the investment into education, learning, and long term success.

-The Relationship between Learning and Success
+Understand the Relationship Between Learning and Success

 The importance of investing in knowledge is also found in the canon of business literature.
 Kaplan and Norton’s Balanced Scorecard give Learning and Growth a high degree of emphasis.
 They describe investment into employees as being required to achieve breakthrough results, and a key to success in a modern, competitive environment.
 Also, in “Building a Learning Organization,” a seminal article published in the Harvard Business Review, Professor David Garvin states plainly, “Continuous improvement requires a commitment to learning.”